Skip to main content

 Saxenda can be costly without insurance.
 Learn how to get Saxenda at a lower price, or find cheaper alternatives.

-Saxenda (liraglutide) is a brand-name prescription drug used along with a reduced-calorie diet and exercise to manage weight in adolescents and adults with a high body mass index (BMI) or other weight-related medical conditions
+Saxenda is a brand-name prescription drug of the active ingredient liraglutide, and a member of the growing-in-popularity incretin-based therapies, which are generally considered first-line medications for chronic weight management.
+These medications are used along with a reduced-calorie diet and exercise to manage weight in adolescents and adults with a high body mass index (BMI) or other weight-related medical conditions, like high blood pressure.
+The standard target dose of Saxenda is 3 mg per day, and it is taken as a subcutaneous injection in the stomach area, upper leg, or upper arm.

-Saxenda is a premium-priced drug and is typically prescribed for long durations.
+Saxenda is a high-cost injectable prescription medication and is typically prescribed for long durations.
 Unfortunately, there are no generic versions of Saxenda, but there are other less expensive weight loss prescription drugs and over-the-counter drugs that can be taken instead.

 RELATED: Saxenda side effects